jschless/jschless.github.io/_projects/2023-05-20-draft-efficiency-by-sport.md

 [^1]: I am not including NBA player-level statistics because I couldn't find a draft dataset that included player position.
 And I didn't want to go through the trouble of scraping my own draft dataset, although I may in the future.

 The answer is yes.
 The interactive plot below shows average value share by pick for various positional groups.
 In general, the earlier pick, the higher average value share.
 This is especially true among the first 2 or 3 positional picks in the NFL and the first 2 picks among centers in the NHL.
 The NHL result is fairly intuitive.
 The most valuable position is probably center, and that's what the generational talents play.
-Prominent first overall center picks include Ovechkin, Crosby, Taveras, McDavid, Matthews, Stamkos, all of whom boast multiple All-Star team appearances.
+Prominent first overall center picks include Ovechkin, Crosby, Tavares, McDavid, Matthews, Stamkos, all of whom boast multiple All-Star team appearances.

 The MLB is flatter than the other leagues, suggesting there is less draft efficiency; the first overall pitcher is barely more valuable on average than the second, third, or fourth.
 There are also less obvious returns to the first pick among NFL wider receivers and defensive backs.